Madrid Tourist Info Location

-Is the capital and largest city of Spain, located in the centre of the peninsula plain 646 meters above sea level and spans a total of 698 km².
+Madrid is the capital and largest city of Spain, located in the centre of the Iberian Peninsula plain 646 meters above sea level and spans a total of 698 km² (233.3 sq mi).

 As the capital city, a cosmopolitan city, a business center, seat of government, Spanish Parliament, and residence of the Spanish monarch, Madrid is also the political centre of Spain.
 Madrid is characterized by intense cultural and artistic activity and a very lively nightlife.

-According to legend the original name of the city was "Ursaria" ("land of bears" in Latin), due to the high number of these animals that were found in the adjacent forests, which, together with the arbutus ("madroño" in Spanish), have been the emblem/symbol (The Bear and the Strawberry Tree) of the city from the Middle Ages.
+According to legend the original name of the city was "Ursaria" ("land of bears" in Latin), due to the high number of these animals that were found in the adjacent forests, which, together with the arbutus ("madroño" in Spanish), have been the emblem (The Bear and the Strawberry Tree) of the city from the Middle Ages. - more

 • Royal Palace